xoors/design-guide/README.md

 The aims of the software design are to:

-+ Define a list of the recommended technologies best practices, frameworks, and design patterns to be used as the development standard.
++ Define a list of the recommended technologies best practices, frameworks, and design patterns to be used as the development standards.
 + Set a path for adopting and/or migrating to the recommended technologies, frameworks and design patterns.
 + Ensure consistency and future extendability of the design.
 + Achieve high maintainability of the code.